Get to know these primitive survival skills that are tried and time-tested if you want to increase your survival odds in emergency situations!

 As survivalists, most of us are constantly honing our craft and figuring out new ways to put our skills to the test.
 We do this to keep our minds sharp and to make sure we have the primitive survival skills necessary to survive in whatever situation might come our way.

-And sometimes, we find the best survival techniques by looking back… WAY back.
-Surviving in an urban environment in the backdrop of modern technology requires very specific survival skills.
+And sometimes, we find the best survival techniques by looking way back.
+Surviving in an urban environment against the backdrop of modern technology requires very specific survival skills.

 1. Make Simple Tools from Flint